syncfusion-content/flutter-docs/Flutter/cartesian-charts/right-to-left.md

 Right-to-left rendering is applicable for trackball tooltip elements.

-* By default, the trackball will render on the right side of the trackball line in LTR rendering if adequate space is provided.
+* The trackball tooltip will render on the right side of the trackball line in LTR rendering if adequate space is available else will be moved to the left.
-* By default, the trackball will render on the left side of the trackball line in RTL rendering if adequate space is provided.
+* The trackball tooltip will render on the left side of the trackball line in RTL rendering if adequate space is available else moved to the right and this is the default behavior.

 {% highlight dart %}